 The most distant object anybody has seen on any telescope is 13.2 billion light-years away!

 This is the God we get down on our knees to pray to.
-He intends that we appreciate the kind of mind that He has, and the fact that the focus of His attention is not on the far reaches of the Galaxy, but is on you and me!
+He intends that we appreciate the kind of mind that He has, and the fact that the focus of His attention is not on the far reaches of the galaxy, but is on you and me!
 What He wants from us is respect.
-He doesn't make mistakes.
+He does not make mistakes.
 He is aware of everything that is going on.
-And He loves us with a love that we can't even begin to understand.
+And He loves us with a love that we cannot even begin to understand.
 So much so, that He was willing to separate Himself from the only other Being He could communicate with on the same level.
 This is our inheritance.

 We think we know so much.
 We think we have power.
 We think that we are so handsome.
-We're so beautiful.
+We are so beautiful.
 We think that we can do so many wonderful things.
-We haven't even begun to crawl out of the ditch, compared to God!
+We have not even begun to crawl out of the ditch, compared to God!

-There is nothing that He doesn't know.
+There is nothing that He does not know.
 There is nothing that He is not aware of that is going on in His creation.

 We need to get that burned into our minds.
 There is nobody like God.
 He is separate.
 He is apart.
 He is different.
 There is no conception of Him that we can come up with that could come close to what He really is!
 And, it takes a lifetime for us to just barely scratch the surface.

 We give honor to a guy who can hit a little white ball 350 feet out of a baseball park.
 We give honor to people who can do some acting.
 We give honor to people who can rule over something.
-But the honor and respect that should go to God is something that we don't spend enough time thinking about.
+But the honor and respect that should go to God is something that we do not spend enough time thinking about.
 It needs to be meditated upon in order for us to come to respect Him.
-If we don't think about Him as a person—as a personality—we lose a great deal.
+If we do not think about Him as a person—as a personality—we lose a great deal.

 How great is this God we serve, who is our Father!
-This is just a tiny, tiny piece of the Mind of God that we come before in prayer, or at services, or in our marriage, or on the job, or when we shop, when we talk, when we study.
-Do we truly respect the presence of this One whose Name, as children, we bare.
+This is just a tiny, tiny piece of the mind of God that we come before in prayer, or at services, or in our marriage, or on the job, or when we shop, when we talk, when we study.
+Do we truly respect the presence of this One whose name, as children, we bear?
 He dwells in you.